xenondevs/Docs/docs/invui/structure.md

     Structure.addGlobalIngredient('<', BackItem::new);
     Structure.addGlobalIngredient('>', ForwardItem::new);

-    // Adding the Markers.ITEM_LIST_SLOT_HORIZONTAL as a global ingredient is also a good idea Structure.addGlobalIngredient('x', Markers.ITEM_LIST_SLOT_HORIZONTAL);
+    // Adding the Markers.CONTENT_LIST_SLOT_HORIZONTAL as a global ingredient is also a good idea Structure.addGlobalIngredient('x', Markers.CONTENT_LIST_SLOT_HORIZONTAL);
     ```